Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 1. Sudden and Severe Vertigo

 The most common symptom is strong spinning dizziness that starts without warning.
+This is typically the first and most alarming sign.

 You may feel like: